Generating Comfortable, Safe and Comprehensible Trajectories for Automated Vehicles in Mixed Traffic: Results and Evaluation

 We chose the planning horizon dynamically, such that the potential collision zone is passed by both traffic participants, but bounded by $\Delta t_\mathrm{plan,max}=35s$.
 For the cost computation, we consider the velocity, the normal and the tangential acceleration.
 For the perceived safety, we consider the time of zone clearance, depicting the time that elapses between the first vehicle leaving potential collision zone and the second vehicle entering this area.
 A more detailed overview is given in our previous work \cite{naumann2017cooperativePlanning}.
 Instead of introducing \textit{end costs} for unsafe final states $s_{t_N}$ with $N=N_{\mathrm{a, pl}}$, we discarded those samples.
-In order to prove safety according to the RSS concept, we compute the safety margins analytically with a frequency of $100Hz$.
+In order to prove safety according to the RSS concept, we compute the safety margins analytically with a frequency of $100\mathrm{Hz}$.
 We consider the following cases: If we can stop before entering the potential collision zone, our state is considered safe.
 If we cannot stop before entering the potential collision zone, but the safe longitudinal distance (Def.
 2 of \cite{mobileye_whitepaper_2017}) is satisfied, our state is considered safe.
 If we leave the collision zone according to our pursued plan before the other vehicle is able to enter it, considering its physical limits, our state is also considered safe.

-The probability $p(\mathrm{go})$ is initialized to be $50\%$.
+The costs expectation $\mathbf{E}\left( G \right)$ is calculated from eq. (\ref{eqn:total_cost_multiple_paths}) with $G_{\mathrm{go}}$ from \cite{naumann2017cooperativePlanning}.
+The probability $p(\mathrm{mc})$ is initialized to be $50\%$.
 At the beginning of each subsequent planning, it is investigated whether the other traffic participant behaved within the expected boundaries.
-This is done via checking whether the total costs raise by more than factor $1.5$.
-If yes, $p(\neg\mathrm{go})$ is lowered by $50\%$, if not, $p(\mathrm{go})$ is lowered by $50\%$.
-If the defensive maneuver after the subsequent planning step would impose high costs $\mathbf{E}\left( G_{\neg\mathrm{go}} \right)$\footnote{In our case, costs of a deceleration with more than $3\frac{m}{s^2}$.}, we only continue the plan $\mathrm{go}$ if its probability is high: $p(\mathrm{go})>95\%$.
-Otherwise, we change to the defensive maneuver.
+This is done via checking whether the total costs do not raise by more than factor $1.5$.
+If they stay below, $p(\neg\mathrm{mc})$ is lowered by $50\%$, if not, $p(\mathrm{mc})$ is lowered by $50\%$.
+If the conservative maneuver after the subsequent planning step would impose high costs\footnote{In our case, costs of a deceleration with more than $3\frac{m}{s^2}$.} $\mathbf{E}\left( G_{\mathrm{cfb}} \right)$, we only continue the plan $\mathrm{go}$ if its probability of model compliance is high: $p(\mathrm{mc})>95\%$.
+Otherwise, we change to the conservative maneuver.